mazedesignhq/.github/README.md

 # .github
-Special repository used to add a README.md to mazedesignhq Github organisation
+Special repository used to add a README.md to mazedesignhq Github organisation visible to anyone, even outside of the organization.